adgatemedia/adgate-rewards-unity-sdk/README.md

 onConversionDetailsFailedToLoad: A C# delegate action with an error and error code variable.
 If this is ever fired, the error code can tell you more about what has happened.
 This would be a standard server error code, while the error message would be any message sent from the server.
 ## Example Project
-You can download an Example project from https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/download/v1.0.0/AdGateExampleProjectV1.0.0.unitypackage , In this project you would find some example code on how to use the SDK.
+You can download an Example project from [SDK github page.](https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/download/v1.0.0/AdGateExampleProjectV1.0.0.unitypackage) In this project you would find some example code on how to use the SDK.

 ## Updating the SDK
 Please follow the same installation guide above but remember to Untick AdGate/Resources/Config/AdGateConfig.asset from being imported.
 Otherwise, your config choice will be lost.